google/highway/g3doc/quick_reference.md

     call e.g. `N_AVX2::YourFunction` directly.

 Examples of both static and dynamic dispatch are provided in examples/.
+Typically, the function that does the dispatch receives a pointer to one or more arrays.
+Due to differing ABIs, we recommend only passing vector arguments to functions that are inlined, and in particular not the top-level function that does the dispatch.

 Note that if your compiler is pre-configured to generate code only for a specific architecture, or your build flags include -m flags that specify a